Ihlas Bebou

-Ihlas Bebou (born 23 April 1994) is a Togolese professional footballer who plays as a striker or winger for Bundesliga club 1899 Hoffenheim and the Togo national team.
+Ihlas Bebou (born 23 April 1994) is a Togolese professional footballer who plays as a forward or right winger for Bundesliga club TSG Hoffenheim and the Togo national team.

 Club career

 Bebou started playing football at Garather SV and VfB Hilden before joining Fortuna Düsseldorf in 2011.
 In December 2016 and June 2017, he rejected contract extensions with his current contract running out in 2018.

 On 31 August 2017, the last day of the German summer transfer window, Bebou joined Bundesliga side Hannover.

-On 16 May 2019 it was confirmed, that Bebou would join Hoffenheim from the upcoming season.
-Bebou penned a 3-year contract.
+On 16 May 2019, it was confirmed, that Bebou would join TSG Hoffenheim from the upcoming season.
+He penned a four-year contract.

 International career

-Bebou debuted for the Togo national football team in a 5–0 win over Djibouti on 4 September 2016.
+Bebou debuted for the Togo national team in a 5–0 win over Djibouti on 4 September 2016.